vmcgargill/WeatherDashboard/README.md

 Live Link: https://vmcgargill.github.io/WeatherDashboard/

-In this assignment, I have constructed a weather dashboard app that obtains weather data from the Open Weather Map API.
+In this app, I have constructed a weather dashboard app that obtains weather data from the Open Weather Map API.
 Open Weather is a open source API that is free.
 Here is the link:

 https://openweathermap.org/